Statistical reports are the best and easiest way to derive the results of your efforts.

-The simple reason being that this process includes building a better relationship with your prospects and their contacts over the social channels.
+The simple reason is – this process includes building a better relationship with your prospects and their contacts over the social channels.

 The world today is overrun with social media platforms such as Twitter, Instagram, Facebook, and LinkedIn.

-Your sales reps hunt for connection on these channels.
+Your sales reps hunt for connections on these channels.